marcelsadge/NETS-150-Project/README.md

 and the more likely MyAnimeList will start the anti-bot program.
 This goes for the number of anime watched as well.

+You must install the 3rd party jar files in the 3rd party folder into your external JARs, otherwise the program will not run.

+## 3rd Party Modifications
+GraphStream -
+The graph visualization uses the GraphStream Api at https://graphstream-project.org/.

+The required external JARs are located in the 3rd party folder.
+They are from GraphStream and JSOUP.

 ## Classes
 AnimePage.java -
 Representation of the MyAnimeList.com anime page.
 Stores information such as